← Back to blog

 Justin Tannenbaum

 Most PMs collect feedback.
-Few actually mine it.
-Here's how I do it.
+Few actually do anything useful with it.
+Here's how I approach it.

 The feedback that stings is the feedback that matters.

-I seek the feedback that makes me uncomfortable.
+I go looking for the feedback that makes me uncomfortable.
 Polite nods don't improve products.
 Honest frustration does.

 One angry email is an opinion.
 Twenty about the same thing?
 That's a signal.